 Turmeric Latte Recipe

-First, make a turmeric paste by combining 2 parts turmeric powder with 1-part boiling water.
+Method First, make a turmeric paste by combining 2 parts turmeric powder with 1-part boiling water.
 Mix well.
-Any extra can be stored in the fridge for up to 5 days.
+You can store any extra in the fridge for up to 5 days.
 If you’re new to the taste of turmeric, start with one teaspoon and build up.

 - Gently warm the coconut milk in a small saucepan.
 Make sure it doesn’t boil.